Speek-App/Speek/README.md

 Speek.Chat is not affiliated with or endorsed by The Tor Project.

 For more information, you can [read about Tor](https://www.torproject.org/about/overview.html.en) and [learn about Speek.Chat's design](https://github.com/Speek-App/Speek/blob/main/doc/design.md) or [protocol](https://github.com/Speek-App/Speek/blob/main/doc/protocol.md).
-Everything is [open-source](https://github.com/Speek-App/Speek/blob/main/LICENSE) and open to contribution.

 ### Downloads

 Speek.Chat is available for Windows, OS X (10.7 or later), and as a generic Linux binary package.
 Visit the [releases page](https://github.com/Speek-App/Speek/releases) for the latest version and changelog.

-All releases and signatures are also available at https://speek.network/releases/.
+### License

+Everything is [open-source](https://github.com/Speek-App/Speek/blob/main/src/LICENSE) and open to contribution.

 ### Building from source
-See [BUILDING](https://github.com/blueprint-freespeech/Speek-App/Speek/blob/main/BUILDING.md) for Linux, OS X, and Windows build instructions.
+See [BUILDING](https://github.com/Speek-App/Speek/blob/main/BUILDING.md) for Linux, OS X, and Windows build instructions.

 ### Other
 Bugs can be reported on the [issue tracker](https://github.com/Speek-App/Speek/issues).